The Heron Remotely Piloted Aircraft System provided commanders with real-time intelligence, surveillance and reconnaissance information.

-On average, the Heron flies between 400 to 500 hours each month of medium altitude, long endurance flights.
-It can conduct single missions in excess of 24 hours, with a maximum speed of more than 100 knots (180 km/h) at altitudes of up to 10,000 metres.
+The Heron conducted single missions in excess of 24 hours, with a maximum speed of more than 100 knots (180 km/h) at altitudes of up to 10,000 metres.

-Unlike small unmanned aerial vehicles (UAVs), the 1.1 tonne Heron Remotely Piloted Aircraft is operated from an airfield runway in conjunction with other manned aircraft.
-The Australian Heron is based at Kandahar, which is anecdotally the busiest single-runway airfield in the world.
+Unlike small unmanned aerial vehicles, the 1.1 tonne Heron is operated from an airfield runway in conjunction with other manned aircraft.

-To ensure the safe and effective operation of the aircraft at such a busy airfield, Air Force uses military pilots who have experience with the complex and dynamic airspace to pilot the Heron.
+To ensure the safe and effective operation of the aircraft, Air Force uses military pilots who have experience with the complex and dynamic airspace to pilot the Heron.